frozendamn/RNG_AppAmplify/README.md

                on it producing a value which brings the total number of high values closer to 73% of overall produced values for a given number.

+Suggested Improvements : Instead of storing 'high' and 'low' values in lists, it can
+                         be stored in tree which could reduce the access time for element from O(n) to O(logn).
+                         if possible, avoide storing the complete list of values to save memory.